Diegui3o/Artheris_Web/README.md

 ```
 ## Sending Telemetry Data

-The function prepareAndSendMessage() collects important data from your drone’s sensors and control system, then combines all this information into a single text message.
+The function "prepareAndSendMessage()" collects important data from your drone.
 This message is sent through a WebSocket connection to the web interface, so you can see the drone’s status live on your screen.

 Create a Message: It puts all these values together into one string separated by commas.
 This is like making a list of numbers in order.

 Send the Message: It sends this string to the web interface using WebSocket, which allows real-time communication between the drone and your computer.

-## Why do it this way?

-Sending all data in a single message helps keep communication simple and well-organized.

-Separating values with commas makes it easier to split and interpret the data on the receiving side.

-Sending data in real time allows you to monitor your drone’s status instantly and respond with commands if needed.

 ## How to replicate this in your own drone code: